KNIME logo

 Standard error

-Standard error is the standard deviation of the sampling distribution of a statistic, typically the mean.
-It measures the precision of the sample mean as an estimate of the population mean.
+Standard error is the standard deviation of the sampling distribution of a statistic, typically used to measure the precision of the sample mean.

 Standardization

-Standardization is the process of scaling data to have a mean of zero and a standard deviation of one.
-It is essential for ensuring that features contribute equally to model performance.
+Standardization scales data to have a mean of zero and a standard deviation of one, ensuring that all features contribute equally to model performance.

 Statistics

-Statistics is the science of collecting, analyzing, interpreting, and presenting data.
-It encompasses a wide range of techniques for making inferences about populations based on sample data.
+Statistics is the science of collecting, analyzing, interpreting, and presenting data, used to make inferences about populations based on samples.

 Stratified sampling